tvey/synk/README.md

-# Squeeze, the link shortener
+# Synk, shorten your link

 Fun URL shortener project with freedom and API.